-Drug Driving in the UK
+Drug Driving in London

 Drug Driving is illegal to drive affected by illicit medications, or on the off chance that you have certain medications over a predefined level in your blood.
 Like drink driving, the police have a roadside test that makes it simpler to identify the individuals who are driving affected by illicit medications.
 On the off chance that you are gotten and indicted, you could confront a driving boycott, expensive fine, and a jail sentence.